CalMatters/ca-form-700-data/README.md

 ## Methodology

-The data was extracted from the PDFs by humans retyping all of the information, attempting to match the exact information on the form at all times.
-This means that some spelling mistakes
+The data is extracted by journalists from the legislator-submitted PDF versions of the forms which are downloaded from the FPPC.
+We attempt to match the reported information on the form to the extent possible.

-Some CSV files have their own methodological concerns, but all of the names of people and organizations are normalized so that the data is easily compared and grouped.
-This is done with a two column lookup table per data schedule managed as a Google spreadsheet.
-The relevant spreadsheet is linked below with the appropriate data column.
+All of the names of people and organizations are subsequently normalized so that the data is easily compared and grouped.
+This is done with a two column lookup table per data schedule managed as a Google spreadsheet which is linked below with the cleaned data column.

 ## Data files